1012537710/1012537710.github.io/_pages/about.md

 ### 2025 Year

-[1] On 19 September 2025, a paper was accepted by IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing;
+[1] On 06 October 2025, a paper was accepted by *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*;

 [2] On 19 September 2025, a paper was accepted by *NeurIPS 2025* **(CCF-A)**;